vmarrone/Doc-Intel-2024/DocIntel.md

 <br />
 <br />

-11. Navigate back to your instance
+11. **Navigate back** to your instance

 <br />

-12. Create 3 more Document Tasks & upload the DL
+12. **Create 3 more Document Tasks & upload the DL**
+    - Once processed, open the tasks in the Document Intelligence view
-    - Once processed, review the document task, select the correct values, and notice the confidence score each time
+    - Repeat the steps above to train AI by selecting the correct values and notice the confidence score each time
-    - Note: a minimum of 10 document tasks with attachments is recommended to help train AI
+      - Note: In this lab, we are only creating a few tasks to train AI.
+Best practice would be to train using a minimum of 10 document tasks, with attachments, for each use case before going live.

 <br />